(c) 2024 PillSync.com

 • Low Vitamin B-12 levels.
 VOQUEZNA lowers the amount of acid in your stomach.
 Stomach acid is needed to absorb Vitamin B12 properly.
 Tell your healthcare provider if you have symptoms of low vitamin B12 levels, including irregular heartbeat, shortness of breath, lightheadedness, tingling or numbness in the arms and legs, muscle weakness, pale skin, feeling tired, or mood changes.
 Talk with your healthcare provider about the risk of low Vitamin B12 levels if you have been on VOQUEZNA for a long time.

 • Low magnesium levels in the body can happen in people who take VOQUEZNA.
-Tell your healthcare provider right away if you have symptoms of low magnesium levels, including seizures, dizziness, irregular heartbeat, jitteriness, muscle aches or weakness, or spasms of hands, feet, or voice.
+Tell your healthcare provider right away if you have symptoms of low magnesium levels, including seizures, dizziness, irregular heartbeat, jitteriness, muscle aches or weakness, or spasms of the hands, feet, or voice.

 • Stomach growths (fundic gland polyps).
 A certain type of stomach growth called fundic gland polyps may happen in people who take VOQUEZNA for a long time (more than a year).
 Talk with your healthcare provider about the risk of fundic gland polyps if you have been on VOQUEZNA for a long time.